Douw Smit

 Douw Smit (born 12 May 1999) is a South African track and field athlete.
-He was twice the national champion in javelin throwing and was the runner-up at the 2025 Ostrava Golden Spike where he recorded his personal best of 84.12 metres.
+He is a three-time national champion in the javelin and won the bronze medal at the 2026 African Championships in Athletics.
+Smit was the runner-up at the 2025 Ostrava Golden Spike where he recorded a personal best of 84.12 metres.
+In May 2026, he competed in Poland again and won the javelin throw with 84.57m at the Irena Szewińska Memorial.
+He placed fifth in the javelin throw at the 2026 Commonwealth Games in Glasgow, Scotland.